maf1978/devops-course/README.md

 # devops-course
-im working in my first git. stay tune for more info.
+Im working in my first git. stay tune for more info.5.9.2022